Knowledge graphSettings

 Service discovery looks like a small detail right up until there are too many services and environments for manual addresses and static configuration.

-In real design work, the chapter shows how registries, DNS-based discovery, TTL, health propagation, load balancing, and failover form a shared control plane for service-to-service connectivity.
+In real design work, the chapter shows how service registries, DNS, TTL, health checks, traffic balancing, and failover form a shared control plane for service-to-service connectivity.

-In interviews and engineering discussions, it helps surface stale endpoints, registry outages, and split-brain failure modes before they show up as incidents.
+In interviews and engineering discussions, it helps surface stale addresses, service-registry outages, and split-brain failure modes before they show up as incidents.

 Practical value of this chapter